-Figure 3 Set 2 R-D Curve LD-B
+Figure 3: Set 2 R-D Curve with LD-B

-Figure 4 Set 2 R-D Curve RA
+Figure 4: Set 2 R-D Curve with RA

-As on experimental results, figure 3 and 4, ‘Rush Hour’ has ordinary R-D curve.
-And ‘Traffic Flow’ has also ordinary curve.
-But, that sequence need a lot of bitrate to increase the small amount of PSNR.
-Both ‘Marathon’ and ‘Runners’ need more bitrate and have low PSNR at the high QP.
-But PSNR increase steeply by QP change.
+In Figures 3 and 4, ‘Rush Hour’ and ‘Traffic Flow’ show ordinary R-D curve.
+But, ‘Traffic Flow’ sequence needs a lot of bits to increase small amount of PSNR.
+Both ‘Marathon’ and ‘Runners’ need more bits and have low PSNR at the high QP.
+But PSNR increases steeply by QP change.